Fiberglass vs Pleated Air Filters

 Can Fiberglass Filters Damage My HVAC Unit?

 Yes, fiberglass filters may cause damage to your HVAC system if you don’t change them regularly.
 These filters have a short life, which leads to frequent replacement of the filter, so not changing them can cause clogging, which will make the components of your system work harder and may cause unnecessary damage.
-Fiberglass filters are very vulnerable, so you should inspect them for any damages every week.
+Fiberglass filters are quite delicate, so check them weekly for any damage.

 Can Pleated Filters Affect My Energy Bills?